cockroachdb/docs/_includes/v2.1/orchestration/start-cockroachdb-secure.md

 2. As each pod is created, it issues a Certificate Signing Request, or CSR, to have the node's certificate signed by the Kubernetes CA. You must manually check and approve each node's certificates, at which point the CockroachDB node is started in the pod.

-    1. Get the name of the `Pending` CSR for pod 1:
+    1. Get the name of the `Pending` CSR for the first pod:

         {% include copy-clipboard.html %}
         ~~~ shell